02240365/SS2025_WEB101_02240365/Practical5_Infinite_Scroll/Reflection.md

 **Problem**: The infinite scroll wasn't loading more content when reaching the bottom.

-**Screenshot Description**:
-*Browser DevTools showing the observer element but no intersection events firing*

 **Solution**:

 - Added `rootMargin: '100px'` to trigger loading before reaching exact bottom